-You've probably played your fair share of Pokémon games.
+You've probably played your fair share of Pokémon games, including the highly popular Pokémon Go.
 Heck, maybe you've played 'em all.
 But if you think the official games constitute a complete collection of the Pokémon experience, you're sadly mistaken.
 Lurking in the pocket monster fandom's deepest trenches is a treasure trove full of mystery and, more importantly, fan games.
 Specifically, ROM hacks.
 Lots of ROM hacks.

 While some Pokémon fan games are horrifying and others are brilliant, all of them are completely unforgettable.
 Read on to find out about some games that take inspiration from one of the best franchises ever developed.

 For people who loved the original Pokémon animated series, this fan-made ROM is perfect.
 Ash Gray allows you to play through the entire first season of the show's story.
 You can relive all your favorite moments firsthand as Ash Ketchum.
 From Ash's encounter with the Squirtle Squad to his resurrection by Pikachu's tears (from the first animated movie), all your favorite plot beats are included.

 In the darkest corners of the Pokéverse, rumors existed of a fan-made ROM derived from both Pokémon Blue and Red.
 Its name was Pokémon Black, and it enabled the player to slaughter trainers with their very own homicidal Pokémon.
 Though its existence has never been proven, Pokémon Snakewood was created to substitute for the legend, featuring an apocalypse-riddled narrative, a unique disease-type line of Pokémon, and the ability to fight trainers to the death.
 In addition, Snakewood actually has a pretty solid sense of dark humor about the whole situation.